mgrand/smileyVars/README.md

 this version of SmileyVars.</sub>

 ## Using smileyVars
 You can use smileyVars as a stand-alone pre-processor for SQL.
-However, more convenient integrations with other libraries are planned.
+However, there are integrations with other libraries that you may find for convenient for your application.
+There is an integration with the JDBC library's `PreparedStatement` class.
+There is an additional integration with the Spring Framework's `JdbcTemplate` class.

+### SmileyVars as a Stand-Alone Pre-Processor
 In this section, we show you how to use smileyVars as a stand-alone preprocessor.

 The first step is adding the smileyVars jar file to your project.
 The recommended way to get the library is to allow maven or another